moja-global/moja_global_docs/docs/DocumentationStyleGuide/language-grammar/plurals.rst

 ===============================

 Plurals of most words, abbreviations, letters, and numbers can be done by adding a letter *s* alone.
-Plural *versus* singular is a common topic for many writers (and readers) to get confused at.
-It is always advised to reduce the risk of ambiguity by not referring to more than one object when an object class is in the question.
+Knowing when to use plural or singular nouns can be confusing.
+It is best to keep it simple by not referring to more than one object in a sentence.

 For the singular and the plural nouns that don’t end with the letter *s,* you can form an apostrophe to provide a clear and to-point